About The MosaiQs

 Some not yet understood.

-Which means what you’re looking at is rarely the full picture.
+Which means what you are looking at is rarely the full picture.

 Too focused on one detail and treating it as the full explanation.